HasnathJami/My_Day/README.md

 My-Day is an android app about setting goals and task scheduling and current world news system.
 Here, a user can set his goals by adding list of to-do tasks.
 He/she can update his regular task list and delete if needed.
 He/She can also search his regular task through keywords.
 Besides, all the tasks are added and updated instantly in RecyclerView with recent data and time using LiveData and Kotlin coroutines.
+A user can see the current world news data which is feching through API call.
+At last, he/she can read several types of online news paper through web view.
 The project is built with Kotlin following the MVVM architecture.
-Besides, the Room database is used for storing user data.
+Besides, the Room database is used for storing user data and volley library is used in API call.

 ## Features:
 1. To-do Task List System